tommy2118/migration-guard-test-app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+## Testing Rails Migration Guard

+This app is used to test the rails-migration-guard gem with GitHub Actions integration.

 Things you may want to cover:

 * Ruby version